 - Flexible clinical experience opportunities in Connecticut and beyond

-- Qualifies for New England Board of Higher Education Tuition Break program for Rhode Island residents
+- Qualifies for New England Board of Higher Education Tuition Break program for all residents of New England states

 Southern Connecticut’s Accelerated BS/MAT Athletic Training Program offers students a high-quality education dedicated to academic excellence, access, social justice, and service for the public good.
 Consistent with Southern Connecticut’s commitment to access, the undergraduate portion of our accelerated program provides a high-quality, lower-cost alternative to most other programs nationally and facilitates the admission of transfer students.
 Students are encouraged to apply to Southern Connecticut as an athletic training major.
 The Graduate Athletic Training Program at Southern Connecticut State University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program has been placed on Probation as of February 11, 2020 by the CAATE, 6850 Austin Center Blvd, Suite 100, Austin, TX 78731-3101.
 Students completing the program remain eligible to sit for the BOC Examination.